What the law means for you

 - Services that help an adult or child keep, learn or improve skills and functioning for daily living (habilitative services)

-- Similar services to help people who have lost skills and functioning because of illness, injury or disability (rehabilitative services)
+- Services to help people who have lost skills and functioning because of illness, injury or disability (rehabilitative services)

 - Laboratory services